mindsmiths/docs/docs/tutorials/web-interactions/7-adding-gpt3-response.md

 OpenAI API key: <YOUR API KEY>
 ```

 Now when you have GPT-3 installed, we can go on.
-Add the following to your rule file:
+Add the following to your to `Felix.drl` file:

 ```java titile="rules/felix/Felix.drl"
 import com.mindsmiths.gpt3.completion.GPT3Completion